marcodpt/hippo/README.md

  - do not require files named index.html, any .html file should work
  - fallback to no theme
  - lazy compute data properties (problem with image path)
- - allow to use query selector on main while generating data (create description based on first p text content)
- - update meta properties and taxonomies
  - pass selector in command line
  - pass config file in command line
  - documentation